How the Channel Can Help Solve the SMB Cyber Security Challenge

 • Data encryption

-This baseline of security helps smaller businesses be “good,” and allows them to raise the bar to “better” or “best” security by layering on additional services from an MSP partner when needed.
+This baseline of security helps smaller businesses meet their “essential” needs, and allows them to raise the bar to “enhanced” or “elite” security by layering on additional services from an MSP partner when needed.

 These recommendations are based on current market conditions at the time of writing, but it’s important to note that the landscape changes rapidly.